6 Best Yoga Philosophy Books for Beginners

 Which are the best yoga philosophy books for beginners?

 I recommend The Yoga Sutras by Satchidananda for its clear foundation and The Yamas & Niyamas by Adele for practical ethics I’ve used daily.
-Others like Hawley’s Gita and Gates’ reflections are also beginner-friendly and inspiring.
+Others like Easwaran’s Gita and Gates’ reflections are also beginner-friendly and inspiring.

 Do I need yoga experience to understand these books?